USS Fort Worth: Construction and career

 In November 2013, Fort Worth conducted successful live-fire tests of her 57 mm and 30 mm cannons against small boat targets conducting swarm attacks.
 Fort Worth was moving fast through the water and assisted by an MH-60R helicopter.
 The ship's fire control system locked on to and fired on the small maneuvering boats in day and night situations with optical sights.
 The helicopter provided radar targeting which was passed on to the ship's fire control system.
 Fort Worth conducted additional evaluations of her surface warfare technologies in early 2014 in scenarios involving small boat swarms, engagements with the 57 mm gun, and search and seizure exercises.
 Evaluations were successful and validated the surface warfare mission package on the ship.

 In November 2013, Fort Worth became the first LCS to test operations with the Northrop Grumman MQ-8 Fire Scout, a critical capacity for the LCS program.

 On 10 September 2014, the commander of the U.S. 7th Fleet announced that Fort Worth would deploy to the Asia-Pacific region in January 2015.
-The ship will be used to expand operational envelopes that were not done by the previous deployment of USS Freedom to the region, particularly concerning the mine counter measures (MCM) package.
-Emphasis on MCM is based on periodic provocations made by North Korea, which has deployed sea mines around the peninsula that have sunk South Korean vessels in the past, so the Navy wants to test the MCM mission in and around the Korean peninsula.
-Another area of focus is to use the ship to provide "non-traditional" maritime lift for U.S. Marines due to constraints in the number of big deck amphibious vessels available to the 7th Fleet.
-Operational trials made by Freedom also showed the potential to improve vertical lift replenishment in shallow waters.
+The ship was used to expand operational envelopes that were not done by the previous deployment of USS Freedom to the region, particularly concerning the mine counter measures (MCM) package.
+Emphasis on the MCM mission in and around the Korean peninsula was based on periodic provocations made by North Korea, who in the past had deployed sea mines around the peninsula, sinking South Korean vessels.
+Additionally, Fort Worth was utilized to provide "non-traditional" maritime lift for U.S. Marines due to constraints in the number of big deck amphibious vessels available to the 7th Fleet.
+Operational trials made by Fort Worth also showed the potential to improve vertical lift replenishment in shallow waters.
 She deployed with the surface warfare mission-equipment package and was the first LCS deployment with the MQ-8B.